-- The gross income received by or accrued to a South African resident from all over the world is added together to arrive at "gross income". - Amounts that are exempt from income tax are excluded from gross income. - Allowable tax deductions such as current contributions to a retirement annuity fund, donations to approved public benefit organisations and in respect of which a section 18A certificate has been issued and wear-and-tear allowances are taken into account and deducted to arrive at "taxable income".
-These deductions are subject to certain limitations as legislated. - The resultant taxable income is used to determine the income tax due by applying the relevant statutory rates of tax. - The individual's income tax due is reduced by a primary rebate and, in the case of an individual who is 65 years of age but less than 75, by an additional secondary rebate, and a further rebate for an individual who is 75 years of age or older.
+- All income received by or accrued to a South African resident from all over the world is added together to arrive at "gross income". - Amounts that are exempt from income tax are excluded from gross income. - Allowable tax deductions such as current contributions to a retirement annuity fund, donations to approved public benefit organisations and for which a section 18A certificate has been issued and wear-and-tear allowances are taken into account and deducted to arrive at "taxable income".
+These deductions are subject to certain limitations as legislated. - The resultant taxable income is used to determine the income tax due by applying the relevant statutory rates of tax. - The individual's income tax due is reduced by a primary rebate and, in the case of an individual who is 65 years of age but below 75, by an additional secondary rebate, and a further rebate for an individual who is 75 years of age or older.
 These rebates (or portions of these rebates) are merely in existence to reduce the income tax due, but cannot result in a refund or credit situation.
 In other words, they are limited to the income tax due.
-The applicable rebates for the 2013 year of assessment are as follows:
+The applicable rebates for the 2014 year of assessment are as follows: - Primary rebate: R12 080 - Secondary rebate: R6 750